-11. Provide parking access on daily basis only (applies to locations where end-user parking charge prevails)
+11. Paid employee parking accessible on a daily basis only (applies to locations where end-user parking charge prevails)

 Implementation guidance: Provide parking access on a daily and hourly basis only (no monthly parking passes).
-Daily charge shall not exceed the greater of 10% of the prevailing market rate or 10% of the cost of a monthly, countywide transit pass and should provide in/out privilege during the day.
-Total cost per month may be capped at a rate not less than the cost of a monthly, countywide transit pass (\$117, as of summer 2017).
+Daily charge shall not exceed the greater of,

+- 8% of the cost of a monthly, countywide transit pass, or - 8% of the prevailing market rate for a monthly parking pass.

+Parkers should be allowed in/out privileges during the day.
+Total cost per month may be capped, provided the cap is at a level not less than the cost of a monthly, countywide transit pass (\$117, as of July 2020); for example, if after paying for 13 days parking in a month, a user reaches the monthly cap charge, additional days parking that month may be "free."

 Discussion: Daily parking charges send a price signal each day to the end user (commuter) and encourage use of alternative travel modes on days when a vehicle may not be needed.
-Facilities/workplaces that have used this framework for parking access have reduced demand (vehicle trips).
+Facilities/workplaces that have used this framework for parking access have experienced reduced demand (vehicle trips).